BPJandree/GOSTlibs/TUTORIAL.md

 ?library
 ```

-By default there will be a Hello World example in both the R and man fodler. we're going to delete that and replace it with some actual code that Ben wrote.
+By default there will be a Hello World example in both the R and man folder.
+We're going to delete that and replace it with some actual code that Ben wrote.

 Go ahead and create a file called jitterSurveyPoints.R in the R folder in your package directory and copy paste the following code in it: